dojo/examples/todo-mvc-tsx/README.md

 dojo build
 ```

-To watch and serve the application source, then run the build with the `-w` command.
+To watch and serve the application source, run the build with the `-w` command.

 ```
 dojo build -w -s